replicatedhq/local-volume-provider/README.md

 To deploy the plugin image to a Velero server:

+1. Make sure Velero is installed, optionally with Restic if Volume Snapshots are needed.
-1. Prepare the volume.
+1. (For NFS or HostPath volumes) Prepare the volume target.
-    1. The volume or directory must already exist prior to creating the BackupStorageLocation
+    1. The NFS share or host directory must already exist prior to creating the BackupStorageLocation
-    1. The mount directory must have write permissions that are either writable by the Velero container by default, which runs as non-root, or to the same Uid/Gid as the plugin configuration.
+    1. The directory must have write permissions that are either writable by the Velero container by default, which runs as non-root, or to the same Uid/Gid as the plugin configuration.
     See the Customization section below for how to configuration these settings.
 1. Make sure the plugin images are pushed to a registry that is accessible to your cluster's nodes.
 There are two images required for the plugin:
     1. replicated/local-volume-provider:v0.1.0